svrxjs/svrx-docs/en/contribute/plugin.md

    - `logger`: logger service
    - `config`: config service

-Check out setion [service](#server) to find other services that available in `hook.onCreate`
+Check out setion [service](#server) to find out other services that available in `hook.onCreate`

 #### - `client.js`

-There is a global variable named `svrx` wiil be injected into all pages, it has some built-in services
+There is a global variable named `svrx` will be injected into all pages, it has some built-in services

 > `svrx` is only accessible inside the plugin script, don't worry about global pollution